shah-gaurav/paylocity-coding-challenge-vue/README.md

 The unit tests provided in this example exercise the public interfaces of the various classes to ensure that they provide the functionality that is expected and that they handle invalid data and corner cases correctly.
 Unit tests for the Razor Pages in this application were developed based on Microsoft guidelines for writing unit tests for Razor Pages in ASP.NET Core available at [https://docs.microsoft.com/en-us/aspnet/core/test/razor-pages-tests?view=aspnetcore-2.2](https://docs.microsoft.com/en-us/aspnet/core/test/razor-pages-tests?view=aspnetcore-2.2).

 > **A note about Code Coverage**
 > My goal was to provide 100% unit test code coverage for all the code that I created/wrote.
-To achieve this goal I excluded all template generated code from being counted towards code coverage by using the *ExcludeFromCodeCoverage* attribute.
+To achieve this goal, I excluded all template generated code from being counted towards code coverage by using the *ExcludeFromCodeCoverage* attribute.
 There is also a *CodeCoverage.RunSettings* file provided in the repository that excludes certain 3rd party assemblies and the unit test projects themselves.

 #### Integration Testing
 Integration tests exercise the entire application stack to identify integration issues between different layers of the application.
 Example integration tests provided with this sample were developed based on Microsoft guidelines for writing integration tests for ASP.NET Core applications available at [https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.2](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.2).